iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     PX4 Module Parameters

 Next, the module parameters will be set.
 First the ``TARGET_MODULE_ID`` parameter will be set to 0.
-This means that we are interacting with the module ID 0.
+This means that we are interacting with the module with module ID 0.
 When ``TARGET_MODULE_ID`` is set, the Module Params should be reloaded.
 The ``CONTROL_MODE`` parameter will be set to PWM.
 The ``MAX_VELOCITY`` and ``MAX_VOLTS`` parameters can be ignored because we are not controlling the motor with velocity or voltage mode.
 If ``CONTROL_MODE`` is set to one of those, the MAX\_ parameter that it corresponds to needs to be set appropriately.
 More information about control mode and its the related MAX\_ parameter can be found in the :ref:`Throttle Mode documentation<throttle_mode>`. ``VERTIQ_FC_DIR`` should be set to 2D.
 All of these parameters will be the same for all of the modules.
 The last two parameters ``THROTTLE_CVI``, and ``VERTIQ_MOTOR_DIR`` will vary with each module.
 In our example, ``THROTTLE_CVI`` will be set to match the module ID.
-Since we are currently setting module ID 0’s settings, we will set ``THROTTLE_CVI`` to 0. ``VERTIQ_MOTOR_DIR`` will be set to 2D Counter Clockwise to match the :ref:`diagram of the quadcopter above<quad_image>`.
+Since we are currently setting module ID 0’s settings, we will set ``THROTTLE_CVI`` to 0.
+CVI stands for Control Value Index.
+More information can be found in the :ref:`IFCI documentation<controlling_ifci>`. ``VERTIQ_MOTOR_DIR`` will be set to 2D Counter Clockwise to match the :ref:`diagram of the quadcopter above<quad_image>`.
 Ensure the ``VERTIQ_MOTOR_DIR`` parameter matches the direction shown in the diagram for each module ID.
 This is then repeated for each module ID by selecting a new ``TARGET_MODULE_ID``.
 The resulting parameters for each module are shown below.
 Blue boxes are the parameters that match between modules, red are the ones that vary, and yellow is the module ID.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/module_settings.png
     :align: center